Barcode data logger. Capture a barcode data from a serial port. Advanced Serial Data Logger tutorial.

 Task:

 We are receiving barcodes (EAN-13) from a serial port.
-We have some barcode scanners connected, each one send data, when read.
-The data contains: its identification number (the first character) and barcode information (thirteen digits).
-When the Advanced Serial Data Logger receives the information from the serial port, he adds a date and time stamp.
-In a log file this information is registered correctly, but we should create other ASCII file with different structure in the CSV format.
+We have some barcode scanners connected.
+Each one sends data when read.
+Data contains an identification number (the first character) and barcode information (thirteen digits).
+When the Data Logger receives the information from the serial port, he adds a date and time stamp.
+This information is registered in a log file correctly, but we should create other ASCII file with different structure in the CSV format.

 Fig.1.
 Barcode scanner data captured by the serial data logger software